Support for Democratic Transition

 Dozens of democratic traditions have occurred since the founding of the Community of Democracies in 2000, offering models of reform that can be shared among emerging democracies.
 By supporting countries that have recently embarked on the democratic journey, the Community contributes to the protection of the values and principles of the Warsaw Declaration.

-The Governing Council Member States aim to provide sustained support for key democratic consolidation in transitioning countries outside the Community.
+In line with the CoD’s Strategic Plan 2018-2023, the Governing Council Member States aim to provide sustained support for key democratic consolidation in transitioning countries outside the Community.
 In cooperation with civil society, Governing Council Members coordinate their support for democratic processes and institutions in key countries that are committed to democratic reforms.

 Areas of focus include: